ACCESSIBILITY

 Notice of Temporary Disruption of Services

-In the event of a planned or unexpected disruption to services or facilities for people with disabilities (including, but not limited to, on-site facilities, accessible parking, and volunteer assistance), we will make public announcements at all stages, and provide written information on our website.
+In the event of a planned or unexpected disruption to services or facilities for people with access requirements (including, but not limited to, on-site facilities, accessible parking, and volunteer assistance), we will make public announcements at all stages, and provide written information on our website.

 EXPLORE MORE OF PORT FAIRY FOLK FESTIVAL